Quick/Quick/CONTRIBUTING.md

 - See a crash?
 File an issue.
 - Code isn't compiling, but you don't know why?
 Sounds like you should submit a new issue, bud.
-- Went to the kitchen, only to forget what you came for in the first place?
+- Went to the kitchen, only to forget why you went in the first place?
   Better submit an issue.

 ## Pull Requests